 So just how are these online retailers succeeding—and what can eCommerce companies be doing to maximize this trend?

-To unpack that question, I spoke with William Harris, eCommerce consultant and CEO of Elumynt, and a noted authority in ecommerce content marketing.
+To unpack that question, I spoke with William Harris, Ecommerce Consultant and CEO of Elumynt, and a noted authority in ecommerce content marketing.

 Failing to Go Multichannel